What Is PSG-Tax-Analyzer?

 Framework-derived models are full-featured: they conduct static analysis of a tax reform by default, but they have an option for conducting analysis that includes one or more partial-equilibrium responses to the reform using user-specified, non-linear elasticities.
 The models also have an option for analyzing the implications of the growth effects of a reform using user-specified growth differences that can be developed from a general-equilibrium model or specified as what-if assumptions.

 The framework was used to develop a US wealth tax model as described here.
 Developing that model served as a test of the design of the framework.
 And the code of this framework-derived model serves as a template for new tax microsimulation models for other countries or other tax types.
-Read the USW-Tax-Analyzer documentation about about using that model as a template to create a new model.
+Read the USW-Tax-Analyzer documentation about using that model as a template to create a new model.

 The framework is extensively tested and framework-derived models have been validated against other models.
 The test suite for the framework itself has complete code coverage.
 And the framework-derived USI-Tax-Analyzer, which simulates US income and payroll taxes and is privately maintained by the Policy Simulation Group, has been validated against the NBER TAXSIM-32 model.